cornell-ece2300/ece2300-docs/docs/ece2300-lab4ef-proc.md

     FPGA prototype produces the expected output.
 The TA will ask you to perform different functions on different input data and to compare the output between your simulator and the FPGA prototype.
+    Qualitatively discuss the advantages and disadvantages of your software calculator running on the single-cycle processor compared to the specialized hardware calculator you implemented in Lab 2.

 4. Accumulate TinyRV1 Program
 --------------------------------------------------------------------------